Fact Sheet 556

 One of the most common signs of MT is muscle weakness (myopathy).
 If muscle cells can’t get enough energy through cellular respiration, they have to get energy without oxygen.
 This “anaerobic” energy production creates lactic acid as a waste product.

-Lactic acid can cause sore muscles.
+Elevated levels of lactic acid can cause sore muscles.
 For example, the soreness people feel after running a marathon is caused by a buildup of lactic acid.

 - Severe fatigue